 Chinese-born pianist Xiao Chen is actively engaged as a solo and chamber musician.
-She currently serves as a Lecturer in piano at UCLA, and a Music Coach at Mount Saint Mary’s University.
+She served as a Lecturer in piano at UCLA in 2019, and currently is music faculty at Mount Saint Mary’s University.
 She received her master’s degree from The Juilliard School and doctoral degree from University of California, Los Angeles.
 Ms. Chen is a frequent recitalist and concert artist throughout the U.S., China, and Europe.
 She has performed concerts in Carnegie Hall, Fisher Center for Performing Arts, and Shanghai Concert Hall.
 Her solo recital in Shanghai Concert Hall was well received and interviewed by Shanghai Youth Daily (“Her energetic, exquisite, breathtaking performance… impressed the audience”).
 Peninsula Reviews also praises her playing as “knock-out performance, and one we would love to hear again.”
 Her performance of Rachmaninoff’s second piano concerto with UCLA Symphony was the highlight of the concert season.

 She is the prize winner of many competitions including The American Prize, Frances Walton Competition, Carmel Music Society Piano Competition, American Protege International Competition, The Muse International Competition, ‘London’ Grand Prize Virtuoso International Music Competition, and Steinway & Sons International Youth Piano Competition China Regional Competition.
 As a winner of Frances Walton Competition, she played a concert tour in Washington State and performed a solo piano program on radio live broadcast concert at Classical KING FM 98.1.
 She also serves as jury in many music and piano competitions, including New West Symphony Piano Competition in Los Angeles, "Pearl River Keyserburg" International Youth Piano Competition, and Hainan Airline Piano Competition.